Colorado Boulevard: History

 The most original portion of Colorado Boulevard ran from Orange Grove Boulevard to Broadway, now Arroyo Parkway.
 This portion of the street always contained many shops, banks, hotels, and major commercial industries.
 By the late 19th century, this part of Colorado had become so popular, it was becoming a traffic bottleneck, and as early as May 1900 there were public outcries to the City Council to widen the road.
 It wasn't until 1929 that the City undertook the major and unprecedented task of cutting back the buildings along Colorado 14 ft on each side.
 This undertaking created a monumental amount of legal red tape as well as many engineering dilemmas which were handled with amazing results.
 At the same time many of the Victorian facings on the buildings were replaced with Spanish and Art Deco designs.

-The Colorado Street Railway began operations in Pasadena on November 9, 1886, bringing mass transit to the street via the new horsecar service.
-The line was electrified in 1903 and was eventually absorbed into the Pacific Electric system.
+The Colorado Street Railway began operations in Pasadena on November 9, 1886, bringing mass transit to the street in Pasadena via the new horsecar service.
+The line was electrified in 1894 and was eventually absorbed into the Pacific Electric system.
 The Lamanda Park Line and other local services operated in the center of the roadway until January 19, 1941.
+Several other street railways which operated on Colorado Boulevard.
+The Los Angeles Railway Eagle Rock Line ran from Eagle Rock Boulevard to Townsend Street until 1955.
+The Glendale and Montrose Railway also, between 1909 and 1930, ran a streetcar on Colorado west of Eagle Rock Boulevard until their line split at Broadway.

 Colorado Street and Colorado Boulevard carried pre-1964 Legislative Route 161 from its west end to the merge with Huntington Drive (via Colorado Place).
 This was signed as State Route 134 west of Figueroa Street, U.S. Route 66 Alternate (US 66 before the end of 1940) from Figueroa Street to Arroyo Parkway, and U.S. Route 66 from Arroyo Parkway to Huntington Drive.